Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Headphones might not be detected in Windows 10 because of a problematic driver.
+- But headphones might not be detected in Windows 10 because of a problematic driver.

-- A simple solution is to update the audio driver by using a dedicated software.
+- A simple solution is to update the audio driver by using dedicated software.

-Have you ever connected your headphones ready to tune to your favorite jam, or privately watch a movie, then you got the message Windows 10 won’t recognize headphones?
+Have you ever connected your headphones ready to tune to your favorite jam, or privately watch a movie, just to see that nothing happens?
+Sometimes, headphones are not detected in Windows 10, so they simply won’t work.

-Here are some frequent issues that our readers reported in connection with the computer not recognizing headphones.
+Here are some frequent issues that our readers reported in connection with headphones not being detected in Windows 10 and more.

-- All Windows versions are likely to be impacted – Headphones not detected Windows 11, 7, and 8
+- All Windows versions are likely to be impacted – Headphones not detected in Windows 11, 7, and 8 (Fortunately, you can fix Windows 11 headphones not working with some of these solutions.)

 - Realtek not detecting headphones (Headphones not detected in Windows 10 with Realtek, this usually happens as a result of previous Realtek HD Audio Driver issues).

-- All laptop brands can bee affected by the headphones not detected in Windows 10 issue (Dell, Asus, Lenovo or HP laptop not recognizing headphones in Windows 10 are common).
+- All laptop brands can be affected (Dell, Asus, Lenovo, or HP laptops not recognizing headphones in Windows 10 are common.
+Even Alienware laptops struggle to recognize headphones on occasion.)

-- Blueetooth headphones not detected Windows 10 (If this is also your case, you won’t be able to connect the Bluetooth headphones to your PC or laptop).
+- Bluetooth headphones not detected Windows 10 (If this is also your case, you won’t be able to connect the Bluetooth headphones to your PC or laptop).

 - Windows not detecting headphones plugged in (Sometimes your system might show that no speakers or headphones are plugged in, even if that is not true).